-The ingestion of SCRA will not necessarily have adverse effects that require an intervention.
+People who ingest SCRAs may develop an adverse effect that requires an intervention.
 Even when the person presents with symptoms of SCRA intoxication, these will usually be self-limiting and resolve spontaneously.

 However, SCRA products can have unpredictable effects.
 There is also evidence that some more recent formulations may be more potent than earlier ones and be associated with greater harms.